Table of Content

 In a server, to server tracking, greater accuracy is ensured since it is generated only when a user clicks a tracking link.

 Here the advertisers can track individual transactions back to specific affiliates.
-To maximise the accuracy, you can associate the Click ID with an email ID or Lead ID.
+To maximize the accuracy, you can associate the Click ID with an email ID or Lead ID.

 3. Delayed Reporting